fasttime/JScrewIt/api-doc/interfaces/FeatureAll.md

 **`Remarks`**

-Available in Chrome, Edge, Firefox, Internet Explorer, Safari, Opera, and Android Browser 4.4.
+Available in Chrome, Edge, Firefox, Internet Explorer, Safari, Opera, Android Browser 4.4, and Deno.
 This feature is not available inside web workers.